tapfortap/Documentation/Titanium.md

 ```

 ##### AppWall Events
-The app wall supports one event called 'dismiss'.
+The app wall supports one event called `dismiss`.
 This event is fired when the app wall ad is closed.

 Usage: